Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/effects/multicam.rst

       Multi camera editing setup.

 #.
-Now select the multicam strip, if you take a look at the strip options (Properties region),
+Now select the Multicam strip, if you take a look at the strip options (Properties region),
-   you will notice, that multicam is a rather simple effect strip:
+   you will notice, that Multicam is a rather simple effect strip:
    It just takes a selected channel as its input.
 That is all.
    The magic comes with the convenient keyboard layout.
 #.
-When you select the multicam strip, the keys 1-9 are mapped to the cut buttons.
+When you select the Multicam strip, the keys :kbd:`1-9` are mapped to the cut buttons.
-   So, select the multicam strip and start playback and press the keys for the correct input while watching the individual cameras.
+   So, select the Multicam strip and start playback and press the keys for the correct input while watching the individual cameras.
 #.
-You will end up with a small multicam selector strip for every cut.
+You will end up with a small Multicam selector strip for every cut.

-In reality, it boils down to: watch a few seconds to see, what is coming, watch it again and do a rough cut using the number keys, do some fine tuning by selecting the outer handles of two neighboring multicam for A/B rolling.
+In reality, it boils down to: watch a few seconds to see, what is coming, watch it again and do a rough cut using the number keys, do some fine tuning by selecting the outer handles of two neighboring Multicam for A/B rolling.